ceceliacreates/ionitron-game/README.md

 User game score history is stored to local storage on device (Capacitor Preferences API) or browser (Local Storage API).
 This ensures saves scores are persistent across browser refresh or app closure.

 - Uses [Capacitor's `isNativePlatform()` method](https://capacitorjs.com/docs/core-apis/web#isnativeplatform) to determine which storage method to use.
 - **Note:** [Capacitor Preferences API](https://capacitorjs.com/docs/apis/preferences) is only meant for light storage of key/value pairs.
-For large amounts of score data, use a database.
+Because of this, we are only storing 10 scores at a time, and removing the 'rating' property because this can be calculated.
+To save more data, use an [actual storage solution or database](https://capacitorjs.com/docs/guides/storage).
 - Clear list of scores from storage with button click on Scores page

 Score storage is handled with four functions, `loadGameScores()`, `addGameScore()`, `saveGameScores()`, and `clearGameScores()`.
 These are all defined in the `App.vue` component.